 It wasn’t for long, few memories endure.
 He could talk, his brother could only communicate with him, so he did the talking.
 Their mother visited, and gave them toys she had made, in therapy in the mental ward she was sent to.
 He was protected from the knowledge and shame of her hospitalisations for a few years.
 The horrors of the future were yet to come.

 In the magical way of the world peopled by people of authority, the time came to come home.
 To meet the stranger, a replacement for the father who had deserted them before memories formed.
 A nervous replacement, as the social services saw him as a source of stability for an unstable mother.
-Present in court for the adjudication, where children were present only in their absence.
+He had beeb present in court for the adjudication, where children were present only in their absence.

 With a sense of cloaked shame he admitted that he was.
-No explanation occurred that could match the awful truth – that he was simply deserted by the self absorbed care for herself of a mother who could only care for him when he was in sight.
+No explanation occurred that could match the awful truth – that he was simply deserted by a self-absorbed mother who could only care for him when he was in sight.
 She asked if he knew his way home?
 Used to roaming far and wide unsupervised with his brother, he knew the mile distance to home well.

-Time passed without passing, at the top of the concrete steps, alone with his self.
+Time passed without passing, at the top of the concrete steps, alone with himself.
 Fifteen minutes, three hours?
 Eventually brother and mother returned.
 No explanation.

 And when the no longer strange stranger-father arrived, the recriminations started.
 Who had opened the milk bottles on the doorstep?
 He had not even any memory of doing so, why was this the furor of the moment?
 “We are not angry with you” was not the message heard in the accusation – what of the betrayal of trust, that he was not picked up at school, like all the other kids?
 A feeling of shameful otherness of family, never shaken.